Maria Domenica Brun Barbantini

-Maria Domenica Brun Barbantini (17 January 1789 - 22 May 1868) was an Italian Roman Catholic professed religious and the founder of the Camillian Sisters Ministers of the Sick.
-Barbantini served the ill throughout her entire life and she dedicated her life to God following the premature deaths of her husband and son.
+Maria Domenica Brun Barbantini (17 January 1789 — 22 May 1868) was an Italian Roman Catholic religious sister and the founder of the Camillian Sisters Ministers of the Sick.
+Barbantini served the ill throughout her entire life and she dedicated her life to God]following the premature deaths of her husband and son.
 Barbantini's beatification was held in Saint Peter's Square in mid-1995.

 Life

 Maria Domenica Brun was born in 1789 in Lucca to the Swiss-born Pietro Brun and Giovanna Granducci.
 Three younger brothers and her father all died during her adolescence.